arnelenero/simpler-color/README.md

   text: colors.neutral(10),
 }))

-// You can now access your various UI colors as `uiColors.primaryButton` and so on.
+// Access various UI colors as `uiColors.primaryButton` and so on.
 ```

 If some of those terms sound alien to you, read on...